IABTechLab/uid2docs/docs/portal/portal-getting-started.md

 3. Create and confirm your password and then click **Continue**.

+4. The next step is email verification.
+We send you an email to confirm your email address.
+To confirm, click the button in the email. (**GWH_KT_06 query for Kimberly here re the sequence**)

-4. On the Participant Information page, provide your name and the type of participant, out of the following:
+4. On the Participant Information page, provide your company name and then, for **Participant Type**, choose one or more of the following:

    - Publisher
    - Advertiser